unrealcv/unrealcv/docs/reference/cine_camera.rst

 ==========================

 The cinematic camera API exposes Unreal Engine's physical camera model to UnrealCV clients.
-It applies the same filmback, lens, focus, crop, near-clipping, and physical-exposure settings to the standard camera sensor and the movie-quality rendering path for a camera.
+It applies a shared filmback, lens, focus, crop, near-clipping, and physical-exposure configuration to the capture sensors that belong to a camera.

-These commands are development capabilities currently provided and tested by `UnrealZoo <https://github.com/UnrealZoo>`_.
-Detect them at runtime with ``vget /unrealcv/commands`` before using them with another UnrealCV build.

 Activation and compatibility
 ----------------------------

 The cinematic camera path is disabled by default.
-While it is disabled, the camera retains the established UnrealCV field-of-view behavior and capture configuration.
+While it is disabled, the camera retains the established UnrealCV field-of-view and capture behavior.

 Reading cinematic camera state does not enable the feature.
 Any cinematic ``vset`` command other than explicitly disabling the feature enables the